Richkidz/testadmin/README.md

-# SocialMediaWebsite
+# SocialMediaPlatform
-A PHP based Social Media Website with a stunning Admin Panel and all the features of FACEBOOK
+ A Social Media Platform made with PHP and MySQL